dsa-2/docs/methods/List.md

   * when class path doesn't start with `/`, it needs to be conbined with base path.-->
 * base path
   * base path is only needed when $is path points to local path
-  * initial response only need to have blank string "" in base path, and each level of broker will append the relative path to the dslink when forward this response to requester.
+  * when base path is needed, initial value will be "/". and each time a broker forward list response, it appends the relative path to the dslink

 ### special metas